rafgia/data-dictionary-generator/README.md

 # Data Dictionary Generator

 A Python package to automatically generate data dictionaries for clinical datasets using a large language model (LLM) via Ollama.
-This tool takes in dataset files (CSV format), processes them, and generates descriptions for each column in the dataset, as well as other metadata like data types, sample data, and table descriptions.
+This tool takes in dataset files (CSV format), processes them, and generates descriptions for each column in the dataset, as well as other metadata like data types, sample data, table descriptions and some quality information such as missing values, outliers and redundant values.
+It is also able to find relationships between tables and columns.

 ## Features
+### Metadata Generation
-- Automatically generate descriptions for each column in a dataset.
+- **Column Descriptions**: AI-generated clinical context for each field
-- Handle multiple CSV files in a folder.
-- Generate table-level descriptions along with column descriptions.
+- **Table Summaries**: Dataset-level documentation
-- Retrieve data type information using sample data for each column.
+- **Smart Sampling**: Automatic data type detection with sample values

-- Support integration with Ollama LLM for generating metadata descriptions.
-- Option to save the generated metadata in CSV format.
-- Generates a `data_quality.csv` file containing a summary of the data quality for each column.
+### Quality Analysis
+- Missing value statistics
+- Outlier detection (numeric fields)
+- Duplicate row/column identification

+### Advanced Capabilities
+- **Semantic Relationship Detection**: Finds connected columns across tables
+- **Multi-Format Outputs**: CSV, JSON, Markdown, and PDF
+- **Custom LLM Integration**: Supports any Ollama model

 ## Requirements